drceph/petroleumgenerator/README.md

 This isn't a completed product.
 Although the base functionality is there, DrCeph Industries always has more modules to pack in.
 A list of what is next in line:

-* The current texture is dire at best, learn to texture/model and/or blackmail somebody else to do it.
 * Make engine enable/disable on redstone power.
+* The elements on the GUI could use an improvement in spacing.
 * ~~Add support for Forestry capsules and cells.
 Currently takes fuel/oil from liquid pipes and buckets only.~~
-* Make blockID and fuel-to-EU ratio configurable.
+* ~~Make blockID and fuel-to-EU ratio configurable.~~
-* The elements on the GUI could use an improvement in spacing.
+* ~~The current texture is dire at best, learn to texture/model and/or blackmail somebody else to do it.~~

 Requirements
 ------------